juchong/ADIS16448-Arduino-Teensy/README.md

 - Functions for performing common routines such as resetting the sensor
 - Burst-mode data acquisition and checksum verification
 - Example Arduino sketches which synchronously read data from the sensor and write it to the serial port
+- An example program that will read data from the serial port and write it to a .csv file
+- CRC16 calculation examples written for MATLAB and LabVIEW

 ### What do I need to get started?